-- tax revenues with High-income countries.
-Similarly, we report a large effect of CFE parameter φ 5 in Latin America.
+- labour tax revenues between each regional group and High-income countries.
+Table 8 reports countries in Latin America and South Asia with the largest gaps in tax revenues relative to High-income countries.
+Results in both regional groups are quite sensitive to differences in Frisch elasticity, as can be seen from its contribution to the gap in median tax revenues.
+In South Asia, differences in CFE value are enough to account for almost 80% of the gap in median - tax revenues with High-income countries.
+Similarly, we report a large effect of CFE parameter $\phi$ in Latin America.
 Differences in median tax revenues can be explained up to 86% by differences in median values for the Frisch elasticity between that regional group, and these of developed countries.
-To a lesser degree, labour supply elasticity φ also pleases an important role in the MENA group, since 40% of the gap in median tax revenues can be explained by differences in - CFE φ values.
-10
+To a lesser degree, labour supply elasticity $\phi$ also pleases an important role in the MENA group, since 40% of the gap in median tax revenues can be explained by differences in CDE - CFE $\phi$ values.